Choens/choens.github.io/_posts/2014-08-19-Version-Control-For-Science-Part-2.md

 the master branch with Tim's approval.

 Fifteen minutes into the week, and we already have two clones and two new branches.
+Fortunately, this is not a Star Wars film and this story includes no further references to the Clone Wars or Jar Jar Binks.

 **Example # 2 - Error in the Report!**